System integration patterns

 A common bad design is to handle delta imports as real-time updates.
 This is not how you should design your integration.
 Use a scheduler and fetch all changed data from the last time.
 See warning below.

-Because of Norce Commerce Connect’s design, it is not advisable to handle your updates one at a time, This might cause Connect’s queue to quickly grow and might result in much longer lead times than it would be if you hade fewer calls with many changed items.
+Because of Norce Commerce Connect’s design, it is not advisable to handle your updates one at a time, This might cause Connect’s queue to quickly grow and might result in much longer lead times than it would be if you had fewer calls with many changed items.

 Read more here.